rustic style kitchen

 • Use of stone

-There are various rustic design styles and a number of rustic elements that can be used to achieve the look.
-Interior designer Tracy Svendsen the editor of Canadian Log Homes, says that the trend “leans closely toward rustic utilitarian, with a surge of interest towards clean lines, natural materials, and pared-down décor.
+Various rustic design styles and elements can be used to achieve the look.
+Interior designer Tracy Svendsen, the editor of Canadian Log Homes, says that the trend “leans closely toward rustic utilitarian, with a surge of interest toward clean lines, natural materials, and pared-down décor.

 The new rustic provides for a fresh interpretation with the pairing of reclaimed wood and natural elements with existing modern pieces.”